How to Make a Palm Cross (Easy Palm Cross Instructions!)

 How to dispose of Old Palm Branches

-How to Dispose of Palms
+How to Dispose of Old Palm Branches

 While folding palms into crosses is a lot of fun, you may not want to hang on to your palm leaf crosses forever.